 Of course, you pay for what you get when it comes to SEER ratings.
 Units with high SEER ratings are made with higher-quality materials and technology, which means they’ll cost more upfront than less efficient air conditioners.
 However, higher efficiency pays for itself over time by lowering your energy bills.
 Comparing SEER ratings is the best way to weigh how big of an investment you’ll make and how big the return on your investment will be.

 The United States Department of Energy (DOE) sets minimum standards of efficiency for air conditioners throughout the country based on SEER ratings.
 The minimum rating in moderate climates is 13 SEER, but states with hotter climates, like Texas, must adhere to a minimum SEER rating of 14.
 The maximum rating technology can produce for a central AC unit is currently 26 SEER.

 It’s important to remember that “good” is a relative term when it comes to efficiency.
 Even though 14 is the minimum rating in Texas, that doesn’t make it inefficient.
 Old air conditioners that are being replaced now are typically 8 or 10 ratings, placing a 14 SEER unit miles ahead in terms of efficiency.
 As such, most homeowners choose an AC unit with a rating between 14 and 16.

 What Rating Should I Get?

-In the end, you’ll see significant energy saving no matter what SEER rating you choose.
+In the end, you’ll see significant energy savings no matter what SEER rating you choose.
 This is because even a 14 SEER will be much more efficient than your old AC.
 However, you’ll see more savings over time the higher the rating is.